tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 While wearing this circlet, in regular social situations, you appear to others as someone who belongs there.
 You easily fit in with new groups of people, unless there is some particular reason for others to be suspicious.
 The circlet has no power in unusual social situations.

 **Quirk:** Peppers speech with needless foreign words.

 ---

+#### Circlet of Stars

+1/Day

+The diamonds of this silver circlet shine when danger is imminent.
+When you and your allies are ambushed or when you and your allies spring an ambush on enemies and a surprise round occurs, you can take a turn during the surprise round even if you normally couldn’t.

+**Quirk:** You believe you can see into the future slightly.

+---